FrancoStino/commitgroq/README.md

   "revert": "⏪"
 }
 ```

--   Custom Endpoint: Ollama usually uses port 11434.
-It is the value that will be used if empty.

 -   Custom Summary Prompt: The prompt that will be used to generate the summary of all git diff.